 We don’t know where those “experts” got their numbers!
 Because it’s certainly not what we saw in our February data insights.
 Like we did in January, we wanted to look back at the Airbnb industry’s top 10 performing markets.
 But, unlike the blog post we did back in January, this month we wanted to take a look at something different.
 We are looking not at the best overall performing markets, but the ones that displayed the greatest positive change.

 We divided the data into more digestible sections, namely occupancy rate, average daily rate, and total room count.

 Top 10 Most Improved – Occupancy Rate Data

 As you know by now, Airbnb has embarked on a serious marketing campaign to expand its host network.
 This campaign started at the start of the year.
 It’s too early to tell whether this campaign has been a success or not.
 But we isolated the ten most improved counties according to occupancy rates.
-We compared February and March of this year to show you how the market fluctuates on a monthly basis.
+We compared February and March of this year to show you how the market fluctuates every month.

-Airbnb occupancy rates fluctuate for a number of reasons, including seasonal demand changes, optimization of listings, hosts using dynamic pricing, and even smaller considerations like events or gatherings.
+Airbnb occupancy rates fluctuate for several reasons, including seasonal demand changes, optimization of listings, hosts using dynamic pricing, and even smaller considerations like events or gatherings.

 Top 10 Most Improved – Average Daily Rate Data